Suizer98/nextjsazure/README.md

 1. Go to Azure Portal
 2. Create a resource group
 3. Create a container registry (ACR) under same resource group
-4. Create a web service tied to that ACR
+4. Create a web service/container instance tied to that ACR

 ---